6580937395

 Ear Nose Throat specialist for children and adults

-Ear Pain and Blocked Ear: 5 Worrying Reasons
+Ear Pain and Blocked Ear: 5 Reasons To Worry

-Digging your ears with cotton buds is an unhealthy habit because it often pushes impacted earwax inward even further, may injure the delicate ear skin and may even lead to a ruptured eardrum resulting in hearing loss and infection.
+Digging your ears with cotton buds is an unhealthy habit because it often pushes impacted earwax inward even further.
+This may injure the delicate ear skin and may lead to a ruptured eardrum resulting in hearing loss and infection.

 Do you suffer from ear pain and blocked ear problems?
-Suffering from a painful ear and blocked ear are common problems which can really affect your health and well-being.
-At our ENT clinics in Singapore, our top ENT specialists in Singapore see many patients with such ear problems.
-Sometimes, ear pain and blocked ear are symptoms which arise from the back of the nose where the Eustachian pressure tube sits, so nose and sinus infections may also be the cause.
+Suffering from a painful ear and blocked ear are common problems which can affect your health and well-being.
+At our ENTcare specialist clinic in Singapore, we see many patients with ear problems.
+Sometimes, ear pain and blocked ear may originate from the back of the nose.
+The nose and ear are connected by the Eustachian pressure tube.
+So nose and sinus infections may also be the cause.

 Here are the top 5 reasons to suffer ear pain and blocked ear problems: